Horizontal-org/Tella-website/docs/Discover Tella/features.md

 :::

 :::info
-The Calculator camouflage feature cannot be enabled if the Restrict unlock attempts feature is on .
+The Calculator camouflage feature cannot be enabled if the Restrict unlock attempts feature is on.
 :::

 :::tip video tutorial 🎥